1. What is Montana Foreign LLC Registration?

 - Date business activity began or will begin in Montana

-- Certificate of Good Standing issued by the formation jurisdiction
+- Certificate of Good Standing issued by the your home state

 - Must include LLC, L.L.C., or "Limited Liability Company"